rdguerrerom/GeomPy/docs/theory/diffgeom/curves/README.md

 <img src="http://latex.codecogs.com/gif.latex?\tau(s)=&space;\overrightarrow&space;B'(s)\right\|&space;\cdot&space;\overrightarrow&space;N(s)\right\|" title="\tau(s)= \overrightarrow B'(s)\right\| \cdot \overrightarrow N(s)\right\|" />
 </p>

+**Uniqueness Theorem** : If we have two curves that are paramaterized by arc length (unit speed) that have identical curvature and identical torsion, then the two curves are the same under some rigid motion.

 Putting all of these definitons together, we can obtain a few cool properties about the derivatives of each component of our Frenet Frame.
 I will list them here without justification, these can be checked with the tools we have already developed.
 So, here they are:
 <p align="center">
 <img src="http://latex.codecogs.com/gif.latex?\overrightarrow{T}'(s)&space;=&space;\kappa(s)\overrightarrow{N}(s)" title="\overrightarrow{T}'(s) = \kappa(s)\overrightarrow{N}(s)" />